 Q: Why is Canonical coordinating this and not a community board?

-A: Operating the donations programme involves a lot of complexity surrounding taxes, tracking requests, gathering further information, and ensuring the money is objectively distributed across Ubuntu, our flavors, upstream, and our LoCo teams.
-This (a) involves a lot of work (b) requires some commercial accountability (e.g. taxes), (c) should be as thin as possible and non-bureaucratic.
-The Community Team at Canonical are in a good position to coordinate this work, and will regularly reach out to leaders in the Ubuntu project (such as our governance boards and councils) and flavors to query requests where further information is needed.
+A: Operating the donations programme involves a lot of complexity surrounding taxes, tracking requests, gathering further information, and ensuring the money is objectively distributed across Ubuntu, our flavours, upstream, and our LoCo teams.
+This (a) involves a lot of work, (b) requires some commercial accountability (e.g. taxes) and (c) should be as thin and non-bureaucratic as possible.
+The Community Team at Canonical is in a good position to coordinate this work, and will regularly reach out to leaders in the Ubuntu project (such as our governance boards and councils) and flavours to query requests where further information is needed.
 Accountability for this work will be provided with the regular report.

 Q: How can I see how the money is spent?

-A: A report is published every six months at release time that summarizes the budget for that cycle as well as where the money was spent.
+A: A report is published every six months at release time that summarises the budget for that cycle as well as where the money was spent.

 Q: What happens to money that is not spent in a cycle?